Krewe of Alla: Royal court

 Krewe of Alla annually present a royal court which includes a king and queen named the Maharajah and the Maharanee.

 Throws

 Trinkets, collectables, masks, and beads tossed by hand from riders of the floats are called throws.
-Collectible throws from Krewe of ALLA include custom beads, footballs, frisbees, and foam swords.
+Collectible throws from Krewe of ALLA include custom beads, doubloons, footballs, frisbees, and foam swords.

 Krewe of ALLA is known for their hand decorated genie lamps, their signature throw.